Ten of the best bookshops in London

 14 Bury Place, London, WC1A 2JL

 Its Bloomsbury setting evokes Life in Squares and intellectual London.
 This is the heavyweight, a big bookshop with its own café.
 Step indoors and you'll not only get great books, but you've just found your next culture hub.
-The London Review, unsurprisingly, provide some of the most thorough and thoughtful book reviews and this shop always stocks the books it's featured.
+The London Review, unsurprisingly, provide some of the most thorough and thoughtful book reviews and this shop always stocks the books it has featured.
 It's the darling of the literary community and the staff are excellent.
 There are talks on-site: author Ben Lerner is speaking in October.
 You'll find yourself in good company at the café, especially with the university just around the corner.

 John Sandoe Books